nervosnetwork/docs/README.md

 yarn start
 ```

 ## Build
 In `website` folder:
 ```shell
 yarn build
 ```

-The generated static files will be in `website/build`
+The generated static files will be in `website/build`.

+## Deploy
+Just serve the generated static files in `website/build`.

 ## Docs
 All the documents go into the `docs` folder.
 All the images should be in the `docs/assets` folder.